graphcore/tutorials/simple_applications/pytorch/mnist/README.md

 1) Prepare the environment.

     Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to run the `enable.sh` scripts and activate a Python virtualenv with poptorch installed.
+Make sure to run the `enable.sh` scripts for Poplar and PopART and activate a Python virtualenv with PopTorch installed.

     Then install the package requirements: